Self-medicating moms more likely to give kids pain meds

 "Parents need to be aware that if they give medication every time their child complains about a symptom, their child will learn that the ONLY way to get relief is through medications," Zeltzer said.

-If children feel there are no other alternatives whenever they don't feel well they won't learn good self-management/self-coping skills, she added.
+If children feel there are no other alternatives whenever they don't feel well they won't learn good self-management/self-coping skills, he added.

 "In many cases bed rest, a glass of water, staying indoors or just ignoring the symptom would be just as effective," Jensen said.